ocetnik/react-native-background-timer/README.md

 2. If you use [Expo](https://expo.io/) to create a project [you'll just need to](https://facebook.github.io/react-native/docs/getting-started#caveats) "[eject](https://docs.expo.io/versions/latest/expokit/eject)".

-3. Link React Native Background Timer library.
+3. If you are using iOS & Cocoapods in your project or using RN >=0.60, make sure you have [CocoaPods](https://cocoapods.org) installed and run:

     ```bash
-    react-native link react-native-background-timer
+    cd ios
+    pod install
     ```

-4. Before running your app on iOS, make sure you have [CocoaPods](https://cocoapods.org) installed and initialize the project.
+    If you are not using cocoapods, run:

     ```bash
-    cd ios
-    pod install
+    react-native link react-native-background-timer
     ```

 Link the library manually if you get errors: